-However, you can obtain Clover directly through the Clover website, as long as you aren’t a First Data customer currently or in the 90 days prior to signing up on the Clover website.
-If you sign up directly though Clover, expect pricing as follows.
+However, you can obtain Clover directly through the Clover website, as long as you aren’t a Fiserv customer currently or in the 90 days prior to signing up on the Clover website.
+If you sign up directly though Clover, some example pricing is below.

 |Keyed Transactions||3.5% + 10 cents per transaction|

 Remember, Clover pricing varies depending on where you obtain services.
 The pricing above reflects costs only if you sign up directly on Clover’s website and is only a starting point that applies to some businesses.
 Signing up with an individual processor that offers Clover will result in different rates.
 Signing up directly through Clover’s site may also result in different rates, depending on the specifics of your business and needs.

-Note that in some cases, those prices may actually be lower than the listed pricing on Clover’s website.
+Note that in some cases, prices obtained outside of Clover may actually be lower than the listed pricing on Clover’s website.
 Ironically, you won’t automatically pay less by going direct to Clover.
 If you’re considering Clover for processing, it’s a good idea to get quotes from multiple companies in order to get a better idea of the best possible pricing available.
 You can use processing comparison services like CardFellow to show you the actual pricing you can expect to pay.

 Is Square or Clover cheaper?